kwcay/boateng-legacy-web/README.md

 Di Nkɔmɔ
 ======
-The book of Native tongues.
+*"The book of Native tongues."*

+Di Nkɔmɔ is a multilingual dictionary focused on indigenous languages from around the world.
+Di Nkomo is Twi (or Akan) for chat, or converse.

 Dependencies
 ---